 Base cabinet, dovetail, face frame, and stile.
 These are words we use every day, but we realize that to most of our clients, they may seem like a foreign language.
-For us working in the woodshop, these are simply terms we use to describe how we build those fantastic custom cabinets, but since they can feel a little overwhelming the first time around, we thought we would break down some of the most common phrases and explain what they mean.
+For us, working in the woodshop, these are simply terms we use to describe how we build those fantastic custom cabinets.
+Since they can feel a little overwhelming the first time around, we thought we would break down some of the most common phrases and explain what they mean.
 Product education is vital to us because we want you to be familiar with the how and why of our process.

 These are the cabinets that sit on the floor.
 They form the foundation or base of the project and are where the countertop, sink, and main appliances go.
 The standard height is 35 to 36 inches, including the countertop, and approximately 24 inches deep, but these measurements can vary since we are a custom cabinet shop.